eigenform/dendrite/dynamorio/README.md

 $ /opt/dynamorio/bin64/drrun -c build/libdendrite.so -- ls
 ...

-# Trace data is written to a binary file in /tmp
+# The trace data is written to a binary file in /tmp/.
 $ xxd /tmp/dendrite.ls.04782.0000.bin | less
 ...
 ```

+# Trace Format

+For now, traces only record information about control-flow instructions.
+All traces are written to `/tmp/`.

-The trace format is flat binary data (see [dendrite.h](./src/dendrite.h))
+Traces are flat binary data (see [dendrite.h](./src/dendrite.h)) stored
 without any sort of compression.
 Keep in mind that trace files can become
-*very large*, even for programs that are very short-running without
+*very large*, even for programs that are very short-running without any
 instrumentation.